Harshit-Sudan/OIBSIP/Task_3/README.md

 ## What I Learned
 This task gave me a clear practical understanding of how SQL Injection works beyond just theory.
-Going through the full process — triggering the error, running the payload, cracking the hashes, and then validating the fix — made it easy to see why input sanitization matters so much.
+Going through the full process i.e., triggering the error, running the payload, cracking the hashes, and then validating the fix made it easy to see why input sanitization matters so much.
 The most interesting part was how a simple change in how the query handles input completely shuts down the attack.